Matthew 2:1-3,8-10 - Compare All Versions

 Herod then arranged a secret meeting with the scholars from the East.
 Pretending to be as devout as they were, he got them to tell him exactly when the birth-announcement star appeared.
 Then he told them the prophecy about Bethlehem, and said, “Go find this child.
 Leave no stone unturned.
 As soon as you find him, send word and I’ll join you at once in your worship.”
 Instructed by the king, they set off.
 Then the star appeared again, the same star they had seen in the eastern skies.
 It led them on until it hovered over the place of the child.
 They could hardly contain themselves: They were in the right place!
 They had arrived at the right time!

 And he sent them to Bethlehem and said, “Go and search carefully for the Child; and when you have found Him, report to me, so that I too may come and worship Him.”
-After hearing the king, they went their way; and the star, which they had seen in the east, went on before them until it came and stood over the place where the Child was.
+After hearing the king, they went on their way; and behold, the star, which they had seen in the east, went on ahead of them until it came to a stop over the place where the Child was to be found.
 When they saw the star, they rejoiced exceedingly with great joy.

 Now when Jesus was born in Bethlehem of Judea in the days of Herod the king (Herod the Great), magi (wise men) from the east came to Jerusalem, asking, “Where is He who has been born King of the Jews?
 For we have seen His star in the east and have come to worship Him.”
 [Num 24:17; Jer 23:5; Zech 9:9] When Herod the king heard this, he was disturbed, and all Jerusalem with him.